-The other day I had the opportunity of speaking to a group of Italian youth.
-I asked how many of them believe in God or not.
+The other day I had the opportunity to speak to a group of Italian youth.
+I asked how many of them believe in God.
 One responded saying, “I don’t believe in religion; rather, I believe in science.”
-I love this response because it is a typical, yet fertile starting point for speaking about the faith, religion and God.
+I love this response because it is a typical, yet fertile starting point for speaking about the faith, religion, and God.

 With today’s post and these quotes, we hope to offer you a great resource for presenting science not only as an exercise for those content with “certainty”, rather as an exercise for those who starve for the adventure of mystery and know that only in going beyond the comforts of such certainty can the deeper truths be reached.

 The field of quantum mechanics is perhaps one of the most compelling and contemporary fields in this sense.
 Once we endeavor to understand things on such a minimal level, our models and imagination fall dreadfully short.
 This means that science and mystery come hand and hand.
 Let’s take a few quotes from some of the greatest protagonists of the field of quantum mechanics.